-When you look at the second hand of a ticking clock, you’ll find out that the second hand moves sequentially.
-It points at 1 before it does 2, and then 3.
-It does not point at 4 and then 1 and then 9.
+When you look at any of the hands of a ticking clock, you will find out that it moves sequentially.
+It points at 1 before it points at 2, and then it points at 3 and it continues.
+It does not point at 4 and then 1 and then 9, in a random manner.
+It follows a sequence.

 It would make more sense help to add practical use cases of asynchronous functions.